-Professor and Director of Undergraduate Program in Anthropology
+Professor & Director of the Undergraduate Program in Anthropology

 Ph.D.
 Washington University in St. Louis 1987

 Archaeology of Africa; Iron Age; Swahili archaeology and history; precolonial urbanism; colonialism; household archaeology; craft specialization; collaborative heritage management.

 I acknowledge that I live and work on the traditional lands of the Monacan people.